rsdoiel/rsdoiel.github.io/blog/2016/08/16/From-Markdown-and-Bash-to-mkpage.md

 than I was willing to run.
 Modern content management systems should be deconstruct into something simpler.

-The core elements of a modern content management system are
+Some of the core elements of modern content management systems are

 + creation and curation of data sources
 + transforming data sources if needed